ValeriyaKaptsanov/vk-platform-engineering/README.md

 A python-based CLI tool for managing select AWS resources.
 -------------------------------------------------------
-Currently trying to implement UI via flask or the active-choices plugin for jenkins.
+Currently trying to implement UI via active-choices plugin for jenkins.